Niyi Osundare: Family and education

 Osundare gained degrees in English at the University of Ibadan (BA), the University of Leeds (MA), and York University, Canada (PhD, 1979).
 Previously professor (from 1989) and Head of English (1993–97) at the University of Ibadan, he became professor of English at the University of New Orleans in 1997.
 Osundare has a wife, Kemi, and three children.

 Career

 In 1997, he accepted a teaching and research post at the University of New Orleans.
 In 2005 Osundare was caught in Hurricane Katrina, and he and his wife were stuck in their attic for 26 hours.
 Their neighbour, who at the time was driving by in his boat, heard their shouts for help.
 They were rescued and bounced around from rescue shelters until they ended up in Rindge, New Hampshire, where Osundare could get a teaching job as a professor at Franklin Pierce College and things settled down.
+The experience later informed his poetry collection City Without People, which explores themes of loss, trauma, survival, and recovery.